Art experiences of 2025

 Thankful for the display

-My friend and a fine Fabric Artist, Mohan Tracy invited me to be part of the OLLI Art venue Artist.
-I felt honored and will ever be Thankful to Mohan Tracy and Charles Wisseman for this chance to exhibit with them and meet other artists.
-I chose to display my works on Leaves (paper mache, sketches, including compositions with pressed leaves).
+My friend and a fine Fabric Artist, Mohan Tracy invited me to be part of their OLLI Art venue..
+I am much Thankful to Mohan Tracy and Charles Wisseman for this chance to exhibit with them and meet other artists. my display revolved around the process of my Art around leaves.
+It included paper mache, sketches, art with pressed leaves.

-Mohan has been inspiring me as a Fabric Artist.
-With her refined skill and creative ideas, she has taken the Fabric Art to a new level as a Fine Art!
-Last year, her ‘Circles’ touched me.
-This time there were collage works
+Mohan Tracy has been inspiring me as a Fabric Artist.
+With her refined skill and creative ideas, she has taken the Fabric Art to a new level!
+Last year, her ‘Circles’ spoke to me.
+This time she had geometric designs with a surprise factor.

-Charles Wisseman.always bring in fresh novel works using various types of materials.
+Charles Wisseman.always bring in novel works using various types of materials.
 He continues to astonish us with his new experiments and huge body of creative works.
-This time he worked on assembling found objects representing a vertical standing piece representing Chakras.
-The interactive element of this linear, appealing form displays his artistic genius.
+This time his grand vertical standing piece was quite interesting.

 There were several other artists whose art spoke to me.
-Maybe another post dedicated for that!
+Maybe another post dedicated for that later!

 Other venues

-It had been a serendepous year for several occasions.
+It had been a serendipitous year on several occasions.

 Met an artist whom I had heard about hadn’t met till at the venue.
 She spoke about her display at another space called M2.
 The exhibits were nice but what touched me most was the contemporary space.